 What is Elder Mediation?

-Elder mediation benefits elders, their families, and others in a number of unique ways.
+Elder mediation benefits families in a number of unique ways.
 It provides an opportunity to explore, in a confidential and safe environment, creative win-win solutions that address a broad range of decisions and conflicts that affect an elder’s life.
-Since the elder is often able to participate in mediation, either directly or with the assistance of a lawyer, the elder’s dignity is maintained by having a voice in the life choices that are made.
+Since the older person is often able to participate in mediation, either directly or with the assistance of a lawyer, the older person’s dignity is maintained by having a voice in the life choices that are made.

 What typical issues are dealt with?